iteratorx/iteratorx/README.md

 ### 1.2.
 FileReader: read file content lines into json objects
 todo

 ## 2. Parallels: Threads, Flink, RxJava

 As we always need to process data in parallel, we support many parallels engines: Threads(ThreadPool), Flink and RxJava.

-All parallels engines are support both JSONObject and other Parametized types, just try it.
+NOTICE: all parallels engines support not only JSONObject but other Parametized types, just try it.

 ### 2.1.
 Threads: using ThreadPool to process data in parallel